jyztintan/tp/docs/UserGuide.md

     <a href="images/filter/filterByRemarkScreenshot.png">
     <img src="images/filter/filterByRemarkScreenshot.png" alt="filterByRemarkScreenshot" style="width:150%">
     </a>
-    <em>Persons with remarks like "Eats alot" and "Likes to eat nasi lemak ..." are returned.</em>
+    <em>Clients with remarks like "Eats alot" and "Likes to eat nasi lemak" are returned.</em>
 </p>